aeternity/protocol/AENS.md

 like.
 If we imagine two actors both being interested in the same name, what would a »fair« solution be to resolve this?

 Fees are the main mechanism to discourage spam and squatting.
-This initial version will lock the governance fee in an account without private key access, in order to enable us to change this behaviour in the future.
-If we start out by giving this fee to miners, they will be very hesitant to accept any changes, which will impact their income negatively.
-Thus starting out with [locking](consensus/locking.md) could allow us an easier path for future update to the fee structures.
+We lock the governance fee in an account without private key access.
+Starting out with [locking](consensus/locking.md) could allow us an easier path for future update to the fee structures, as it doesn't involve miners.

 Every entry in the `.test` namespace pays the same amount of fees.
+After Lima `.test` namespace is no longer available to claim.
+Entries in `.aet` namespace are differentiated regarding fees by their length.

 The new mechanism planted in Lima hard fork introduces auctions.
+We make auctions parameters depend on name length.

 The claim action becomes claim attempt.
 For short names claim transaction doesn't set ownership of the name.
 It can be followed by another